GlobalWebIndex/challenge-scala/README.md

 ### Architecture
 Its architecture is based on the 3-tier model, mostly for simplicity, as its structure is not very complex.
 Each tier is located in a separate module, mostly to demonstrate the loose coupling of the layers.
+**Notice**: the database and service layer have their own entities, but the controller layer has only where it makes sense.

 ### Business flow
 Regarding the flow responsible for the transformation, I implemented the boundary of 2 concurrent task execution using a `BoundedSourceQueue` that creates an inner stream from the url of the task.